A freewriting technique that will improve mindset, money and productivity

 But first, I want to tell you a story that will help you understand why this technique is so powerful.

 When I was a child, I loved creative writing.
 I spent hours writing poetry and really believed I was good at it.
 Even at the young age of ten or eleven, I believed I could write.
 Sadly, I lost my poem collection, but I remember being very proud of them.

 However, as I grew older, my confidence really dipped.
 I struggled with low self-esteem as a teenager, and as a young adult I became a bit of a rebel.
 My entire teenage and early adulthood years consisted of either science or raving!
 An odd combination, but “work hard, play hard” was my mantra.

-When I was about 25, I randomly picked up the book ‘Stop Thinking, Start Living’, that was my first taste of the self-development world.
-I remember reading this book on the metro on my way to work at Newcastle University, it was the first time I'd been made aware of how noisy the chatter was in my head.
+When I was about 25, I randomly picked up the book ‘Stop Thinking, Start Living’, and that was my first taste of the self-development world.
+I remember reading it on the metro on my way to work at Newcastle University, it was the first time I'd been made aware of how noisy the chatter was in my head.